keithalewis/math/lo.md

 _rules of inference_: ways of combining true propositions into other true propositions.

-athematicians prove _theorems_.
+Mathematicians prove _theorems_.
 Typically they have the form 'if
 $P$ is true then $Q$ is true' where $P$ and $Q$ are propositions.
 This is equivalent to 'if $P$ then $Q$' and '$P$ implies $Q$'.
 Every logical system has _axioms_: propositions that are assumed to be true.
 The fundamental rule of inference is _modus ponens_: if a proof has the statement '$P$' and the statement '$P$ implies $Q$' then the statement '$Q$' can be included in the proof.
-The Latin translation of modus ponens is .
+Modus ponens means 'method of placing.'

 A proof of '$A$ implies $Z$' consists of a sequence of statements starting with $A$.
 The following statements